 The Importance of Controlling Vibrations in Construction

 There are various pieces of equipment that can be used on construction machinery in order to help maintain construction vibration limits.
 In this blog, we will cover the disadvantages of excess vibration as well as anti-vibration techniques and specific product highlights in order to guarantee a reduction in vibrations from construction equipment.

 Exposure to excessive vibrations can cause health risks to workers, including damage to the nerves and blood vessels within the hands.
 This can result in Hand-Arm Vibration Syndrome (HAVS) and Carpal Tunnel Syndrome (CTS).
-These two conditions can produce similar symptoms to each other such as pain, tingling, numbness and loss of strength.
+These two conditions can produce similar symptoms to each other such as pain, tingling, numbness, and loss of strength.

 To help avoid these conditions, employers have a duty to minimize employees’ exposure to excessive vibration and are legally bound to comply with the HSE regulation Control of Vibration at Work Regulations 2005.
 This regulation quantifies two important levels of vibration:

 - Exposure Action Value (EAV, 2.5m/s2) – employers must implement operational and technical measures to minimize exposure.

-We have been supplying these anti-vibration products to these industries for many years, using our experience and innovative approach in order to develop rubber compounds and specialist parts, designed in particular to withhold the pressure created from machines and equipment used within the industries mentioned above.
+We have been supplying these anti-vibration mounts and other products to these industries for many years, using our experience and innovative approach in order to develop rubber compounds and specialist parts, designed in particular to withhold the pressure created from machines and equipment used within the industries mentioned above.
 Below are some handpicked examples of some of the anti-vibration products we have designed and how they work.

-Isolation Mounts are designed specifically to allow relatively high static deflections, enabling isolation against low disturbing frequencies.
+Isolation mounts are designed specifically to allow relatively high static deflections, enabling isolation against low disturbing frequencies.
 These are a great way to achieve vibration reduction in ventilation equipment, air conditioning units and heating.
 Our standard parts for these are manufactured from coloured natural rubber, these are available in different sized and rubber hardness’, to suit each different application.

 These are used primarily to reduce the transmission of shock to the surrounding structure.
 This works through the rubber absorber deflecting under the shock load.
 Also known as rectangular buffers, rubber dampers are made of rubber that has been bonded to a metal plate that featured numerous fixing holes enabling simple installation.
 As well as this, rubber dampers can be manufactured into a range of different rubber compounds and metal types to suit the necessities of the application.

-This range of product has been specifically designed for the compaction industry, these types of application involve the need to reduce vibration and impacted forces through isolation.
+This range of products has been specifically designed for the compaction industry, these types of applications involve the need to reduce vibration and impacted forces through isolation.
 Examples of other products in this range include roller mounts, waisted mounts and drum mounts, all of which are supplied to major international OEMs for use on walk-behind rollers, ride-on rollers, plate compactors and towed rollers.
 Compactor mounts, in particular, are exposed to very high shear and compression forces, which is why special rubber compounds are used to ensure durability.